datalakehouse/docs/docs/products/opensearch/getting-started.rst

-Get Started with Aiven for OpenSearch
+Get Started with DLH for OpenSearch
 =====================================

-Aiven for OpenSearch is available in the `Aiven console <https://console.aiven.io>`_.
+DLH for OpenSearch is available in the `DLH console <https://console.DLH.io>`_.

 Choose the OpenSearch version, your cloud provider and location to deploy to, then choose which plan to use.